chengongpp/go-optimization-guide/docs/01-common-patterns/worker-pool.md

 :material-checkbox-marked-circle-outline: Use a goroutine worker pool when:

-- You have a large or unbounded stream of incoming work.
-A pool helps prevent unbounded goroutine growth, which can lead to memory exhaustion and degraded system performance.
+- The workload is unbounded or high volume.
+A pool prevents uncontrolled goroutine growth, which can lead to memory exhaustion, GC pressure, and unpredictable performance.
-- Processing tasks concurrently can overwhelm system resources.
-Worker pools provide backpressure and resource control by capping concurrency, helping you avoid CPU thrashing, connection saturation, or I/O overload.
+- Unbounded concurrency risks resource saturation.
+Capping the number of concurrent workers helps avoid overwhelming the CPU, network, database, or disk I/O—especially under load.
-- You want to limit the number of parallel operations for stability.
-Controlling the number of active workers reduces the risk of spikes in system load, improving predictability and service reliability under pressure.
+- You need predictable parallelism for stability.
+Limiting concurrency smooths out performance spikes and keeps system behavior consistent, even during traffic surges.
-- Tasks are relatively uniform in cost and benefit from queuing.
-When task sizes are similar, a fixed pool size ensures efficient throughput and fair task distribution without excessive coordination overhead.
+- Tasks are relatively uniform and queue-friendly.
+When task cost is consistent, a fixed pool size provides efficient scheduling with minimal overhead, ensuring good throughput without complex coordination.

 :fontawesome-regular-hand-point-right: Avoid a worker pool when: